 The leaves in the collection were originally part of a variety of texts including several books of hours, Bibles, missals, and the Cologne Chronicle.
 The leaves come from a variety of countries in Europe, particularly Italy, France, and Germany.
 Folios 1-36 have been digitized.

-The most recent accessions were purchased by the Curator of Literature and Rare Books, from Phillip J. Pirages Fine Books and Manuscripts in 2018 and 2019.
-The source of the other material is unknown.
+The most recent accessions were purchased by the Curator of Literature and Rare Books, from Phillip J. Pirages Fine Books and Manuscripts in 2018, 2019, and 2025.
+The source of the other folios is unknown.

 Select folios have been digitized and are available in the University of Maryland Libraries Digital Collections.